lamproot/laravel-gitlab-runner/README.md

-# laravel-gitlab-runner, deploying to AWS EC2 instance
+# Laravel Gitlab runner, deploying to AWS EC2 instance
 We use Gitlab to deploy our Laravel projects on staging and production server.

-We have setup a Gitlab runner on our dev server.
-So we maintain caches across the pipeline and don't make use of artifacts.
-Feel free to use artifacts, its the recommended way to do CIs.
+Setup a Gitlab runner on your dev server.
+So that we can maintain caches across the pipeline without using artifacts.
+Feel free to use artifacts, its the recommended way for cloud runners.

 The user should set enviroment variables in gitlab CI/CD in project settings.
-The following are to be set.
+The following variables and its values needs to be set.

 DEPLOY_SERVERS (Should place your staging servers ip address)